awsdocs/amazon-migrationhub-user-guide/doc_source/ec2-recommendations.md

 1. Open a browser and sign into the Migration Hub console at https://console\.aws\.amazon\.com/migrationhub\.

-1. On the left\-side navigation, from **Assess**, choose **Amazon EC2 instance recommendations**\.
+1. In the navigation pane, under **Assess**, choose **Amazon EC2 instance recommendations**\.

-1. Choose your Amazon EC2 instance size preferences for your discovered servers\.
+1. Choose your Amazon EC2 instance sizing preference for your discovered servers\.
 You can choose one of the following options\.
+   + **Maximum utilization** – This option sizes your instance recommendations based off of the maximum \(peak\) CPU and RAM utilization data that was collected by the discovery tools\.
    + **Current server specification** – You have the two options of **Direct match** or **Custom match**\.
      + **Custom match** – Scales the CPU and RAM specifications for your instances relative to the collected specification data\.
 For example setting CPU to 50% and RAM to 60% will generate recommendations that assume 50% utilization of your discovered CPU usage and 60% utilization of your total RAM usage\.
      + **Direct match** – Matches the recommendations based off of the exact CPU and RAM specification data collected by the discovery tools you used to get the data into Migration Hub\.
-   + **Maximum utilization** – This option sizes your instance recommendations based off of the maximum \(peak\) CPU and RAM utilization data that was collected by the discovery tools\.
    + **Average utilization** – This option sizes your instance recommendations based off of the average CPU and RAM utilization data that was imported or collected by the discovery tools\.
    + **Percentile of utilization** – If you used an AWS Application Discovery Agent or an AWS Agentless Discovery Connector to collect your server data, you can generate your recommendations using percentiles of time\-series utilization data\.
 Percentile\-based recommendations are only generated for servers with data collected by a Discovery Connector from March 12th, 2019 onwards, or by a Discovery Agent\.